 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction.
-Sections of board were raised in the understairs cupboard, which enabled a limited partial inspection of the sub-floor area to to be undertaken.
-Where seen, the solum was noted to be sealed in a basic fashion with gravel and poured bitumen.
-Internal joinery and kitchen fittings Built-in curboards were looked into but no stored items Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.

-The internal doors are a mix of timber glazed and flush hollow core timber types.
-There are fitted units in the kitchen which are on semi modern/older lines.
-A timber staircase provides access to the first floor landing from the hall.
+The floors are mostly of suspended timber construction, and there is a concrete floor in the kitchen.
+It was not possible to inspect the floor surfaces in some rooms due to the presence of fitted coverings.
+Sections of floorboard were raised in the bedroom.
+Where seen, a plastic damp proof membrane has been loosely laid within the solum area, and covered with gravel.
+It should be noted that not all of the sub-floor areas were accessed or inspected.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Most of the internal doors are part glazed timber panelled, and the kitchen has a timber glazed sliding door.
+There are fitted base and wall units in the kitchen which are dated.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+The lounge fireplace has a gas fire.
+The bedroom fireplace has been removed, and a vent installed into the chimney breast.
+Internal decorations